ja-guzzle/docs/docs/how_to_guides/administration/environment_config/Setup Shared Storage.md

 1. Go to the **Manage** menu from the top navigation bar.

-2. Navigate to Environment -> Shared Storage
+2. Navigate to Environment Config -> Shared Storage

 3. Update the required configuration details